JahidHasanCO/SuperShop_Java-OOP-Project/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://www.facebook.com/JahidHasan.CO)

-SuperShop management system is a common project for our daily bassis problem.
+SuperShop management system is a common project for our daily basis problem.
 So in this project I create e simple project.
 But i think it will be help shop management system easily.

 ## Features